Learn things that don't change

 12. Growing OO Software by Tests by Steve Freeman.

 The authors outline their procedures, design goals, and some equipment they use to complete the task.
-Next, you’ll understand how TDD functions on several levels through an extended worked example, utilizing tests to direct the code's features and object-oriented structure and mock objects to find and then define links between objects.
+Next, you’ll understand how TDD functions on several levels through an extended worked example, utilizing tests to direct the code's features and object-oriented structure, and mock objects to identify and then define relationships between objects.

 13. Unit Testing Principles, Practices, and Patterns by Vladimir Khorikov.

 The book demonstrates how to apply best practices to improve your unit tests.
-You'll discover how to tell which tests are working, which require restructuring, and which must be removed entirely!
+You'll learn how to identify which tests are working, which require restructuring, and which must be removed entirely.

 14. The Art of Unit Testing by Roy Osherove.

-This book is focused on unit testing, which is crucial for any developer to do to deliver a good piece of software.
+This book focuses on unit testing, which is crucial for any developer to perform in order to deliver a high-quality piece of software.
 The book explains the core competencies for unit testing, how to scope it, and what to unit test.

 15. TDD by Example by Kent Beck.

-TDD is a software engineering technique that has proven effective over time.
-In this book, Kent Beck teaches programmers TDD by example.
+Test-Driven Development (TDD) is a software engineering technique that has proven effective over time.
+In this book, Kent Beck teaches programmers Test-Driven Development (TDD) by example.

 Software Architecture